heathsc/baldur/README.md

 ## <a name="changes"></a>Changes

+- 1.2.1 Switch to clap 4.1 and use anyhow crate for error reporting
 - 1.2.0 Add output-deletions option to report large deletions
 - 1.1.10 Switch to r_htslib 0.13.0
 - 1.1.9 Switch to r_htslib 0.9.1